microsoft/FluidFramework/docs/guide/SharedMap.md

 ## Usage

 Unlike JavaScript Maps, a SharedMap's keys must be strings.
-The value must only be plain JS objects, `SharedObject` handles, or value types., including another distributed data structure.
+The value must only be plain JS objects, `SharedObject` handles, or value types, including another distributed data structure.
 Thus, you can use nested SharedMaps and other distributed data structures to construct a Fluid data model.

 !!!include(object-serialization.md)!!!